Why Aliens Would Mine Asteroids—Not Enslave Humans for Gold

 Three crosses on a hill at sunset.
 Free Church of Scotland, Reverend Sandy Sutherland, used with permission

-(i) Will confirmation of extra-terrestrial intelligence (ETI) cause terrestrial religion to collapse?
+Will confirmation of extra-terrestrial intelligence (ETi) cause terrestrial religion to collapse?

-A few years ago, Ted Peters decided to put conventional wisdom to a test.
+Ted Peters decided to challenge conventional wisdom a few years ago.
 Along with his Berkeley research assistant, Julie Louise Froehlig, he devised a survey: the Peters ETI Religious Crisis Survey:

-When we turn away from one’s own personal beliefs and ask respondents to forecast what will happen to the world’s religions, including beliefs other than one’s own, something startling was revealed:
+When we turn away from one’s own personal beliefs and ask respondents to forecast what will happen to the world’s religions, including beliefs other than one’s own, something startling is revealed:

 What the survey question above shows is the conventional wisdom of non-religious persons.
 They make a prediction about what will happen to religious persons: Atheists believe that religions will face a crisis.